Checklist #7: Building an effective fees page

 Our research shows that the websites which had the highest engagement on their fees pages were those where it was easy to find.

 Consequently, we recommend including it in the main navigation.

 5. Explain why online fee disclosure differentiates you

 The clear majority of advisers and planners don’t disclose their fees online.
-By doing so you will therefore stand out.
+By building an effective fees page you will therefore stand out.
 We recommend explaining why you have taken the decision to include your fees on your website, how it benefits the reader and that it sets you apart from your peers.

 Furthermore, you should carefully explain anything about how you charge which differentiates you from other advisers and planners.
 For example, if you charge fixed rather than ad valorem fees at every stage of the planning process, explain why you do this, how it differentiates you and, most importantly, how it benefits your clients.

 Too many advisers and planners simply explain their fees without demonstrating the value they add, or even explaining what the client receives in return.
 We recommend laying out your fees and services alongside each other for each stage of your process, including:

 - Initial meeting; usually free (take care to explain this)

 - Ongoing planning / advice